Withings ScanWatch 2

 Is the Withings ScanWatch 2 a full smartwatch?

-How long does the battery last?
+How good is the battery life?

-Is it good for serious fitness training?
+Is the ScanWatch 2 good for serious fitness training?

 Consider This Instead